AWegnerGitHub/awegnergithub.github.io-content/2020_05_04_suggested_improvements_physical.md

 As the year passes, the sun rises and sets at different times of day.
 I received my garden after day light saving kicked in this year, but I am curious how it handles that too.
-Right now, the lights are controlled by the application to come on at a specific time, stay one for a specific number of hours and then turn off.
+Right now, the lights are controlled by the application to come on at a specific time, stay on for a specific number of hours and then turn off.
 My garden receives sunlight throughout the day.
 I'd like to use the overhead lights to augment that natural light.
 If it's a cloudy day - turn on the lights.
 If it's during that time of day where the sun goes over the corner of the room so the garden is in shade, turn on the lights.
 If it's early in the morning and the sun is shining on the plants, but it's just not the intensity recommended, turn on the lights at an appropriate intensity to augment the sun.
 As it rises and